-Certosa Trisulti is a very famous and a large monastery located amidst lush forests and is a National Monument.
-The old monastery was founded in 1204 by Pope Innocent III and is one of the most interesting places to visit in Collepardo.
-Inside the monastery is a beautiful church which has been decorated with several precious art works collected over the centuries.
+Certosa Trisulti is a very famous and large monastery located amidst lush forests and is a National Monument.
+The old monastery of Collepardo, Italy was founded in 1204 by Pope Innocent III and is one of the most interesting places to visit in Collepardo.
+Inside the monastery is a beautiful church that has been decorated with several precious artworks collected over the centuries.
 There is also an old pharmacy inside the monastery which had been used in the 13th and the 14th century.
 The monastery also has an old State library which has a collection of more than 25,000 books and volumes as well as some rare documents.

-The botanical garden of Collepardo is being maintained by WWF.
-The garden has a large collection of wild plants, flora and fauna of the Emici Mountain.
+The botanical garden of Collepardo, Italy is being maintained by WWF.
+The garden has a large collection of wild plants, flora, and fauna of the Emici Mountain.
 It also has several rare species of plants and trees, most of which are being protected from extinction.

 Museum Delle Erbe

 Museum Delle Erbe is the museum of herbs.
 The museum is one of the few museums in the world in this genre.
 It has a large collection of medicinal herbs, equipment, tools, and processing methods that have been used for extracting herbs.
 There is also a lot of information on the different types of herbs grown in this region and their uses and medicinal properties.
 For those who are interested in nature, the museum would be quite an interesting place to visit.